cds-astro/a-FAIR-journey-for-astronomical-data/episodes/section_submit_data.md

 ::::::::::::::::::::::::::::::::::::: objectives

+- Fill a *ReadMe* file
-- Be aware of how to submit your data in the existing and new Open Science systems,  keeping in mind the Virtual Observatory (VO) standards.
+- Submit your data in the existing and new Open Science systems,  keeping in mind the Virtual Observatory (VO) standards.

 ::::::::::::::::::::::::::::::::::::::::::::::::